Managarm Handbook

 This part of the handbook is Work-In-Progress.

-thor and eir are the kernel of managarm.
+thor and eir are the kernel of Managarm.

 thor then proceeds to initialize the memory subsystem, scans and initializes PCI devices, starts the ACPI subsystem and starts the base servers and supporting infrastructure needed to run Managarm's userland.
 This means that the following programs are started (in order).